Chavitos! Nature School

 The program is strongly flow-based, nature immersion program with a focus on social connections between peers.
 We introduce nature education by studying the animals and plants of the Northwest.
 We use the Coyote's Guide by Jon Young, Ellen Haas, and Even McGown as our curriculum and in the past have taught the students animals sense games and the different languages of birds.
 After a short opening lesson students have unstructured forest time.
 During this forest time the students are given opportunities to learn ancestral skills.
 A few skills we teach are how to whittle, weave grass baskets, felt, and start fires, nature dyes, medicine salve making, cob and many others.
 Depending on the energy and needs of the kids we end with a forest game that will build their sense and awareness of northwest animals and plants.
 This is a great supplemental program for homeschool communities and also public school students.

 In addition a focus is on Spanish language taught through immersion and songs.
-Brian and Jose will be instructing only in Spanish.
+Jose will be instructing only in Spanish.

 Teachers are comfortable with the grade-level common core standards and will be using this to guide their interactions with the students.
 The learning will be nature and exploration based.
 For example, adding pinecones, using non-standard measurement when comparing length of leaves, writing letters and words in the sand, using scientific reasoning when comparing two different types of seed pods.